perowong/miniprogram-video-swiper-kit/README.md

 [commit a issue](https://github.com/perowong/miniprogram-video-swiper-kit/issues)
 or [initiate a discussion](https://github.com/perowong/miniprogram-video-swiper-kit/discussions) to let me know;)
-By the way, you can also joined the [Discord Chat Room](https://discord.gg/zFUkQdcHkC) with other developers.
+By the way, you can also join the [Discord Chat Room](https://discord.gg/zFUkQdcHkC) with other developers.

 ## Basic Examples